Mauin/servant/README.md

 ```

 To make it easier to recognize which version of Google Play Services is used Servants version
  number will always begin with the used Google Play Services version.
+It is recommended to always
+ use the version of Servant that matches the version of the Google Play Services you use in your
+ application.

 ### MinSdk